BULB TABLE LAMP

 by Ingo Maurer, 1966

-Bulb from Ingo Maurer is a table lamp and floor lamp that was developed in 1966 by the lighting designer of the same name.
-Bulb The lamp, Ingo Maurer's first luminaire, is reminiscent of an oversized light bulb, with the body made of hand-blown crystal glass on the Italian island of Murano.
-The Bulb lamp was added to the permanent design collection of the MoMA in New York in 1969.
-As an official partner of Ingo Maurer , TAGWERC supplies the original Bulb table lamp with a guarantee of authenticity.
+Bulb by Ingo Maurer is a table and floor lamp designed in 1966 by the lighting designer of the same name.
+Ingo Maurer's first lamp, Bulb resembles an oversized light bulb, with its body crafted from mouth-blown crystal glass on the Italian island of Murano.
+The Bulb lamp was added to the permanent design collection of the Museum of Modern Art (MoMA) in New York in 1969.
+TAGWERC, an official partner of Ingo Maurer, supplies the original Bulb table lamp with a guarantee of authenticity.

 Manufacturer Ingo Maurer

-Energy class THIS table lamp IS SUITABLE FOR BULBS OF THE ENERGY CLASSES: A++ TO E
+Energy class THIS TABLE LAMP IS SUITABLE FOR LIGHT SOURCES OF THE ENERGY CLASS: A++ UNTIL E

 Including quality check